-CONCLUSION: If the BCC vote to approve the request, the applicant would be required to install additional landscaping to minimize impact as imposed by Zoning - Landscape Conditions of Approval.
+CONCLUSION: If the ZC recommends approval, the applicant would be required to install additional landscaping to minimize impact as imposed by Zoning - Landscape Conditions of Approval.
 It is important to note that these conditions may not be able to address all areas of impact due to the physical constraints of the site while still achieving the intensity of use proposed by the applicant.
 Staff cannot utilize conditions to address details of a redesign of the development without remanding this application back to the Development Review Officer.